arcsecond-io/oort/docs/index.md

 Oort will summarise the settings associated with the new watched folder, and ask for confirmation before proceeding.

-After a `oort watch` command is issued, oort will first walk through the whole folder tree and upload existing files.
-Then it will detect and upload any new file being added inside the watched folder (and in all of its subfolders).

 **All non-hidden files will be uploaded.** And data files can be compressed automatically before upload.
 See below for details.

-### Manage and Monitor

-* `oort login` to login to Arcsecond.io first.
-* `oort status` to check the status of the two processes (see below)
-* `oort update` to update processes after upgrade Oort version.
-* `oort open` to open the web server in the default browser
-* `oort logs` to read the latest logs in the terminal.

-And:

-* `oort restart`, in case you need a full restart.
-* `oort` or `oort --help` for a complete help.

-There is no need of using `sudo` in any case with oort.

-## How does it work?
+### How does the batch mode work?

 Oort-Cloud works by managing 2 processes:

-• An **uploader**, which takes care of creating/syncing the Datasets and Datafiles objects in Arcsecond.io (either in your personal account, or your
+• A **batch-uploader**, which takes care of creating/syncing the Datasets and Datafiles objects in Arcsecond.io (either in your personal account, or your Organisation).
-Organisation).
 And then upload the files.

-• A **server** (small local web server), which allow you to observe, control and setup what is happening in the uploader (and find what happened before too).
+• A **monitor-server** (small local web server), which allow you to observe, control and setup what is happening in the uploader (and find what happened before too).

-A subset of the `oort` subcommands is dedicated to start, stop and get status of these two processes.
-These processes are managed by a small `supervisord` daemon.

-These processes are **managed**, that is, they are automatically restarted if they crash.
-Use the command `oort logs` to get the latest logs of these processes.
+These processes are **managed** (by a small `supervisord` daemon), that is, they are automatically restarted if they crash.

+### Why 0.0.0.0:5000 ?

 The little web server that Oort starts locally has the address <code>http://0.0.0.0:5000 </code>.
 With such IP address, the oort processes can run in the PC where data is sent to, and still being monitored from a remote PC without login.
 Say for instance the PC that receives all the data is PC42 and you work on PC17.
 Oort watch command has been issued on PC42.
 From PC17 you can monitor what happens on PC42 by simply visiting
 <code>http://&lt;ip address of pc42&gt;:5000 </code>.

+### All batch mode commands

+* `oort start`, to start the batch-uploader and the monitor-server.
+* `oort stop` to stop the batch-uploader and the monitor-server
+* `oort restart`, in case you need a full reconfiguration and restart.
+* `oort status` to check the status of the two processes.
+* `oort logs` to read the latest batch-uploader logs in the terminal.
+* `oort open` to open the monitor web server in the default browser

+## Other commands

+* `oort folders` to display a list of the folders watched in background.
+* `oort telescopes` to get a list of telescopes available.
+* `oort login` to login to Arcsecond.io first.
+* `oort` or `oort --help` for a complete help.

+All commands have dedicated help accessible with `oort <command> --help`

+There is no need of using `sudo` in any case with oort.

 ## File extensions